Opportunities & Funding

-The Katie Evans Memorial Scholarship through the Foundation for Sustainable Development, awards one-time scholarships of up to $3,000 to graduate students in support of work in the field of international health.
+The Katie Evans Memorial Scholarship, through the Foundation for Sustainable Development, awards one-time scholarships of up to $3,000 to graduate students in support of work in the field of global health.
 Applicants should submit all necessary documentation in November, and candidates are selected in March.
 For more information, visit the website for the Katie Foundation.

 SYTA’s Youth Foundation Scholarship Fund

 Formed in the year 2000, The SYTA Youth Foundation (SYF) is the non-profit, philanthropic sister organization of the Student & Youth Travel Association (SYTA®).
 The SYF established the SYF Road Scholarship program in 2002 to award funds to youth who, for various reasons, are unable to afford the cost of their group’s travel.

 The applications for the 2015-2016 David L. Boren Fellowships will be available in late Summer 2014 with a deadline of January 27, 2015 at Fellowships.
 Boren Fellowships provide unique funding opportunities for U.S. graduate students to study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East, where they can add important international and language components to their educations.
 Interested BU Students should contact the BU Representative.

 Additionally, the African Languages Initiative offers Boren Fellows the opportunity to deepen their knowledge of, and proficiency in, African languages and cultures.
 Through the initiative, funding is available for Boren Scholars and Fellows to study one of the following languages at the University of Florida’s summer 2014 program prior to commencing their overseas Boren funded program.